 If you are selected to present to the Screening Committee, we suggest putting your slides in the following order (although this is not mandatory, you should have a good reason for doing it some other way):

-- Company Title Page – with the name and logo of the company, the name and title of your presenter, a one-line description or tag line about the company
+- Company Title Page: Company name and logo with name and title of your presenter, and one-line description/ tag line about the company

 - Business Overview – your elevator pitch in 2-3 three sentences or bullet points

 - Management Team – talent & experience, with one line background on each member

 - Market & Customers – what is the environment, how big are the segments, what are the pain points

 - Product – how do you solve the pain, and what exactly do you do.
 This can be illustrated with a clear product or screen shot, or a simple process diagram, but if we don’t know what you do, we won’t know why we should fund you.
 (But don’t spend too much time on this)

 - Technology & Barriers to entry – brief description of Unique IP, patents

 - Business & Sales Model – who pays, how much and from where, annualized revenue streams

 - Strategic Relationships – if you have any, make sure we know about them